-What guides us: Australian Student Wellbeing Framework (Student Wellbeing Hub), Student Learning and Wi g Framework (Queensland Department of Education), Acting Compatibly with Human Rights (Queensland Human Rights Commission)
+What guides us: Australian Student Wellbeing Framework (Student Wellbeing Hub), Student Wellbeing Hub), Student Learning and Wellbeing Framework (Queensland Department of Education), Acting Compatibly with Human Rights (Queensland Human Rights Commission)

 What we aim to achieve: To develop and implement a framework that provides every student with the strongest foundation possible for them to reach their aspirations in learning and in life.
 The vision is to create school wide learning communities that promote student wellbeing, safety and positive relationships so that students can reach their full potential.